Arcadia-Science/2025-Asgard-giant-virus-proteomes/README.md

 This repository contains the scripts and analysis notebooks used to construct and analyze a deeply annotated  proteome database for Asgard archaea and Giant Viruses (GV, or NCLDV).
 The primary motivation is to leverage integrated functional, topological, localization, and structural context predictions, alongside homology searches, to:

-Facilitate novel discovery into generalizable "rules" of protein sequence/structure/function relationships.
+- Facilitate novel discovery into generalizable "rules" of protein sequence/structure/function relationships.

-Identify and prioritize structurally uncharacterized proteins for future study.
+- Identify and prioritize structurally uncharacterized proteins for future study.

-Identify orthologous groups relevant to the evolutionary relationships between Asgard archaea and eukaryotes (detailed phylogenetic analysis is part of a parallel project).
+- Identify orthologous groups relevant to the evolutionary relationships between Asgard archaea and eukaryotes (detailed phylogenetic analysis is part of a parallel project).

 ### Data Availability

 The large data files required to run this workflow (e.g., raw proteomes, DIAMOND databases, and large intermediate files) are not stored in this Git repository.
 They are permanently archived and publicly available on Zenodo.

-**To run the analysis, please first download the data from Zenodo [INSERT ZENODO DOI LINK HERE] and place the contents into the corresponding subdirectories within the `data/` folder.**
+**To run the analysis, please first download the data from Zenodo [INSERT ZENODO DOI LINK HERE] and place the contents into the corresponding subdirectories within the `data/` folder in this repository.**

 ### Project Structure